On farm water conservation

 Vetiver soil and moisture conservation and mulch – coffee Uganda (Nelson Ssemper)

 Soil erosion control (soil conservation) and water conservation are closely linked.
-In the past we have treated them under one heading.
-The impact of the effects of climate change on farm water supplies and the adequacy of sufficient soil moisture for plant growth is becoming critical.
-Rainfall events are tending to be fewer but more extreme, resulting in increased flooding and rainfall loss to the farm and longer periods between rainfall events when soil moisture is not replenished.
-Related to this is the diminishing volume of ground water that effects many aspects of farm water requirements from irrigation to watering of livestock.
+The impact of the effects of climate change on farm water supplies and soil moisture for plant growth is becoming critical.
+Rainfall events are tending to be fewer but more extreme, resulting in increased flooding and rainfall losses to the farm , as well as longer periods between rainfall events when soil moisture is not replenished.
+Related to this is the diminishing ground water that effects many aspects of farm water requirements.

 Rainfall runoff is spread laterally along this vetiver hedgerow to provide more even soil moisture for the down slope crops – note the sediment deposit behind the hedgerow.
 (P.Truong)

 Ground water – Vetiver hedgerows have been proven to increase ground water recharge by as much as 20%.
 This is because vetiver’s deep penetrating roots open up infiltration pathways for the water passing through the hedge as well as creating better distribution of slowed down rainwater.
 This is a very low cost and effective way to recharge water tables.
 There are many examples from the field of this.
-In Ethiopia, vetiver protected farmland result in the rehabilitation of dried-up wetlands, renewal of annual spring flows, recharge of pond water, and permanent domestic well water.
+One example is from Ethiopia, where vetiver protected farmland results in the rehabilitation of dried-up wetlands, renewal of annual spring flows, recharge of pond water, and permanent domestic well water.

 Vetiver System: Ethiopia – Ground Water Recharge – Ano Farm (movie)